thirstler/el_harden/README.md

 Instructions:

- - First, edit the script and change the administrative user password hash to something other than the default (b3292f).
+ - First, edit the config and change the administrative user password hash to something other than the default (b3292f).
 Use "grub-crypt --sha-512" to create a hash.
 Or you may prefer to use the following python: